-When discussing a raw diet for your dog with your vet, you may find that you get a mixed response.
+When discussing a raw dog food diet for your dog with your vet, you may find that you get a mixed response.
 While some vets advocate this natural choice as the best way to feed your dog, there are others who aren’t so keen.
 While more and more people are turning to a raw diet for their dogs, we take a look at vets and raw feeding in general, discussing both the positive benefits and the concerns and ask why the RFVS, and other vets around the world, are so pro-raw feeding.

 Why do some vets not advocate raw feeding?

 There are those cynical people they may say that it’s because a raw diet is so good for your dog that you don’t need to visit a vet as often.
 We like to think that it’s just down to their own opinions and a lack of information on the subject.
 Of course, there are arguments from both sides about dogs and raw diets but there is enough evidence to support the fact that a raw diet is the best for your dog.